Mack Hall 418A

 1 (802) 485-2613

-Michael Battig serves as the newly appointed director of the School of Cybersecurity, Data Science and Computing at Norwich University.
-He comes with an extensive background that includes eight years of software development work in a business setting, grant writing in his field, and nearly 30 years of undergraduate teaching.
+Michael Battig serves as the director of the Senator Patrick Leahy School of Cybersecurity and Advanced Computer at Norwich University.
+He comes with an extensive background that includes eight years of software development work in a business setting, grant writing in his field, and over 30 years of undergraduate teaching.

 Huw Read began his academic career in 2004 at the University of South Wales (United Kingdom) and has taught a number of specialist courses in digital forensics and cybersecurity.
 For more than 10 years, he has worked alongside industry and government on a number of cyber-related projects, partnering with diverse teams to design solutions to complex security problems.